-You can visit Lundy Island on a day or multi-day trip.
+You can visit Lundy Island in a day or multi-day trip.
 I’d recommend going for longer than a day if possible; there’s so much to see and do.
 It’s also possible to do a snorkelling or diving trip over to the island (guess what my next trip to North Devon is going to feature…).

 We went to Ilfracombe merely because that’s where the ferry to Lundy left from, but I was pleasantly surprised.
 Nestled in the town centre is a small beach and harbour, offering great photos of all the boats, and out to sea are rocky outcrops for hiking.
 There are also lots of pleasant beaches nearby.

 The town is dotted with small souvenir shops and fish and chips restaurants, giving it a quintessential British seaside feel.
 Once you’ve seen the surface beauty, check out the quirky statue of Verity, a 20 metre tall bisected pregnant lady, looking out to sea.

 Verity has been the subject of a lot of debate over the years – the statue is meant to symbolise resistance against gentrification, rebirth, and a multitude of other things.
 It is on loan from Damien Hirst to the town for 20 years.
 It’s not the prettiest statue, but it’s definitely unique.